Little penguin: Introduced predators

 Introduced mammalian predators present the greatest terrestrial risk to little penguins and include cats, dogs, rats, foxes, ferrets, and stoats.
+Significant dog attacks have been recorded at the colony at Little Kaiteriteri Beach, and a suspected stoat or ferret attack at Doctor's Point near Dunedin, New Zealand, claimed the lives of 29 little blue penguins in November 2014.

 Dogs and cats

 Uncontrolled dogs or feral cats can have sudden and severe impacts on penguin colonies (more than the penguin's natural predators) and may kill many individuals.
 Examples of colonies affected by dog attacks include Manly, New South Wales, Penneshaw, South Australia, Red Chapel Beach, Wynyard, Camdale and Low Head in Tasmania, Penguin Island in Western Australia, and Little Kaiteriteri Beach in New Zealand.
 Paw prints at an attack site at Freeman's Knob, Encounter Bay, South Australia showed that the dog responsible was small, roughly the size of a terrier.
 The single attack may have rendered the small colony extinct.
 Cats have been recorded preying on penguin chicks at Emu Bay on Kangaroo Island in South Australia.
 In October 2011, 15 dead penguin chicks were found near the Kingscote colony with their heads removed.
 A dog or cat attack was presumed to be the cause of death.
 A similar event also occurred in 2010.

 The threat of dog and cat attack is ongoing at many colonies and reports of dog attacks on penguins date back to the mid 20th century.
 In the first seven months of 2014, South Australian animal rescue organisation AMWRRO received and treated 22 penguins that had been injured during dog attacks.